upspin/upspin/doc/deploying_to_google_cloud.md

 ## Create instances and deploy servers

 The next step is to deploy a set of servers running on the cloud.
-This is done with the `upspin-deploy` command.
+This is done with the `upspin-deploy-gcp` command.

-Before issuing the command, however, one must have installed gcloud and kubectl, as part of setting up an account with Google Cloud Platform (GCP).
+Before issuing the command, however, one must have installed `gcloud` and `kubectl`, as part of setting up an account with Google Cloud Platform (GCP).
 The steps for that are covered by [GCP documentation](https://cloud.google.com/sdk/).

 Install the Google Cloud SDK by following